+- Attendance 10%

-- 2 x Homework Assignments (15 % each)
+- 3 x Homework Assignments (12 % each)

-- 2 Midterm Exam (% 20 each)
+- 3 x Online Quiz (% 10 each)

-- Take Home Final Exam 30 %
+- Take Home Final Exam 34 %

 Student Conduct- Academic Honesty:

 It is the responsibility of each student to adhere to the principles of academic integrity.
 Academic integrity means that a student is honest with him/herself, fellow students, instructors, and the University in matters concerning his or her educational endeavors.
 Thus, a student should not falsely claim the work of another as his/her own, or misrepresent him/herself so that the measures of his/her academic performance do not reflect his/her own work or personal knowledge.
 All homework, quizzes and exams must be an individual effort unless specifically noted.
 Failure to comply with academic honesty will be penalized accordingly.